atiratree/kube-enhancements/keps/sig-node/4563-eviction-request-api/README.md

 #### EvictionRequest Completion and Deletion

+The eviction request is considered canceled if:
+- The length of the `.spec.requesters` is 0 and no interceptor with `.spec.interceptors[].evictionRequestCancellationPolicy` field set to `Forbid` has run yet.

+The eviction request is considered evicted if:
+- The referenced pod/target has reached the terminal phase (`Succeeded` or `Failed`), signaling a successful eviction.
+- The referenced pod/target no longer exists (has been deleted from etcd), signaling a successful eviction.

 The eviction request is considered complete if:
-- The referenced pod has reached the terminal phase (`Succeeded` or `Failed`), signaling a successful eviction.
-- The referenced pod no longer exists (has been deleted from etcd), signaling a successful eviction.
-- The request has been canceled; the length of the `.spec.requesters` is 0 and no interceptor with `.spec.interceptors[].evictionRequestCancellationPolicy` field set to `Forbid` has run yet.
+- The target has been evicted.
+- All interceptors have been processed; `.status.activeInterceptors` is empty and `.status.processedInterceptors` length is equal to `.spec.interceptors`

-Eviction controller will then set the `Complete` condition to `True`.
+Eviction controller will signal each of these by setting  `Canceled`, `Evicted` or `Complete` conditions to `True`.

-Requesters should be able to control when an EvictionRequest is deleted.
-They can wait until the pod terminates to delete it.
-Alternatively, they can set the owner reference to the pod so that the EvictionRequest is automatically garbage collected.
+Requesters should be able to delete the EvictionRequest when the `Canceled` or `Complete` condition is `True`.

 ### EvictionRequest Cancellation Examples